Table of Contents

 Alternative Uses of “Woundwort”

 Gardeners take note – yarrow is a good additive to compost and a useful companion plant in the vegetable garden to fight pests like aphids.
 Is one of your hobbies flower arranging?
-It’s handy for bouquets too.
+The dried flowers are pretty for bouquets too.

 Avoid ingesting during pregnancy.